OpenFLUID/ropenfluid/README.md

 # Source code

 Package heavily relies on binding facilities provided by the OpenFLUID Framework.
-See `openfluid/utils/Binding.hpp` and related headers in the [OpenFLUID sourec code](https://github.com/OpenFLUID/openfluid).
+See `openfluid/utils/Binding.hpp` and related headers in the [OpenFLUID source code](https://github.com/OpenFLUID/openfluid).

 The R part of the code is written following the [Tidyverse coding style](https://style.tidyverse.org/), with the following exceptions: